Cheaha State Park PreK-12 Field Trip and Outreach Curriculum

 3rd Grade - Adult (All ages enjoy this unique twist on wilderness survival)

 Activities: Students will learn skills and strategies for staying safe and calm in a lost wilderness situation.
 They will build skills in trip planning and preparation, utilization of outdoor equipment and gear, and primitive living skills.
-Students will use ingenuity and teamwork during the hands-on activities such as shelter building with natural resources, collecting potable water, and packing a survival kit.
+Students will use ingenuity and teamwork during the hands-on activities such as shelter building with natural resources, fire building, collecting potable water, and packing a survival kit.

 Principles: